Should I have an attorney create a revocable trust?

 What is a revocable trust?

 Some additional benefits to the flexibility and privacy of a living trust are the avoidance of the confusing and slow probate process, avoidance of probate court costs, and avoidance of additional attorney’s fees.
-Moreover, if the trust assets include grantor owned real estate located outside of the grantor’s state of domicile, an ancillary probate of the real estate is avoided, making the process easier on your loved ones.
+Moreover, if the trust assets include settlor owned real estate located outside of the settlor’s state of domicile, an ancillary probate of the real estate is avoided, making the process easier on your loved ones.

 While revocable trusts have clear benefits, there are a few key aspects to consider before making a decision.